electronicdreamplant/electronicdreamplant.github.io/_projects/2024-06-17-website-restructure.md

 The presentation stuck out like a sore thumb too compared to the new presentation of blogs, so I decided to mirror this by creating a new posts collection called 'projects',creating similar layout pages for projects, and moving them across to markdown.

 For this (much smaller) set of content I've added description in the frontmatter to give a bit more info on each one in the listing as well as the post presentation.

+## Updating RSS
+An age ago I created an Atom feed for the posts, which had completely stopped working, but a quick addition of 'jekyll-feed' to the plugins in _config.yml, along with the feed metatdata, meant it was up and running in minutes

 ## Using ChatGPT
 I have to say ChatGPT was pretty much indispensable for practical help.
 No question was too stupid, each answer was backed with a full explanation of why certain code was suggested, and this helped me to get more confident about what to do next and try out some of it solo.